littleosbook/aenix/doc/book/segmentation.md

 is still necessary (to allow for code to execute under different privilege levels), so we'll use a minimal segmentation setup.

+It might be interesting to note that in x86\_64, segmentation is almost completely removed.

 Segmentation and paging is described in [@intel3a], chapter 3.

 ## Segmentation

-Segmentation means accessing the memory through segments.
+Segmentation in x86 means accessing the memory through segments.
 Segments are portions of the address space, possibly overlapping, specified by a base address and a limit.
-To address a byte in segmented memory, you use a **logical address**, which specifies what segment, and what offset within that segment you want.
+To address a byte in segmented memory, you use a 48-bit **logical address**: 16 bits that specifies the segment, and 32-bits to specify what offset within that segment you want.
 The offset is added to the base address of the segment, and the resulting linear address is checked against the segment's limit.
 If everything checks out fine, (including access-right-checks ignored for now), this results in a **linear address**.
 If paging is disabled, this linear address space is mapped 1:1 on the **physical address** space, and the physical memory can be accessed.

-[Figure 3-4]
+![Figure: Translation of logical addresses to linear addresses.
+](images/intel_3_5_logical_to_linear.png)

 To enable segmentation you need to set up a table that describes each segment - a segment descriptor table.
 In x86, there are two types of descriptor tables: